serena-aneli/RECOMBULATOR-X/docs/README.md

 <br/>
 <br/>

-recombulator-x is written in Python (3.6) and can be used either as a module or as a command-line tool.
+Recombulator-x is written in Python (3.6) and can be used either as a module or as a command-line tool.
 It is the first open source implementation of the estimation method introduced in [Nothnagel et al., 2012](https://www.sciencedirect.com/science/article/pii/S1872497312000713?via%3Dihub), which is the gold-standard for the estimation of recombination rates for X-chromosomal markers.
 We designed recombulator-x to solve some practical issues with the original R implementation.
 Its main advantages are:

 * performance: much faster than the original implementation, thanks to algorithmic improvements (dynamic programming)